New York Coliseum: Description

-A U.S. postage stamp commemorates the Fifth International Philatelic Exhibition as well as the Coliseum.
+A US postage stamp commemorates the Fifth International Philatelic Exhibition as well as the Coliseum.

 History

 Planning

 The Triborough Bridge and Tunnel Authority's chairman, Robert Moses, first envisioned a convention center for New York City in 1944.
 Separately, in 1946, the Madison Square Garden Corporation proposed building a large sports arena along the western edge of Columbus Circle between 58th and 60th Streets, supplementing the existing Madison Square Garden (MSG) ten blocks south.
 The nine-story MSG annex would include a 25,000- to 27,000-seat arena, a 200,000 ft2 convention space, and a 2,000-car garage.
-The convention space would the world's largest.
+The convention space would be the world's largest.
 The TBTA would build the new MSG building and issue bonds to finance construction, and the city would take over the building after the bonds were paid off.
 In this original plan, the structure would have been located above 59th Street.
 The cost of construction was projected at $25 million; the land itself was said to cost $5 million.

 The plans were delayed in February 1947, when the New York State Assembly's Ways and Means Committee failed to act on a bill that would have authorized the construction of the new MSG building.
 Supporters of the project stated that New York City had already lost the opportunity to host several large expositions due to the inadequate facilities at the Grand Central Palace, the city's only convention center at the time.
 In April 1948, Governor Thomas E. Dewey signed a bill that authorized the MSG annex's construction.
 However, due to disagreements among the MSG Corporation's board of directors, the project was put on hold in April 1949.
 During this delay in the plans, several private interests purchased large tracts of land on the site of the proposed MSG annex.
 Negotiations resumed in October of that year, with the expectation that construction would begin in spring 1950.
 By this time, the project was known as the "Columbus Circle Coliseum".
 In The Power Broker, Moses biographer Robert Caro states that the Coliseum's name "reveals Moses' preoccupation with achieving an immortality conferred on the Caesars of Rome".